 What a Difference a State Makes!

-On the History Highway, Day 49: Brattleboro, VT to Saratoga Springs, NYYesterday we put our nightmare and Manchester, NH, behind us and drove to Brattleboro, VT, where we had spent some time a couple of years ago on a trip through this area.
+On Tuesday we put our nightmare and Manchester, NH, behind us and drove to Brattleboro, VT, where we had spent some time a couple of years ago on a trip through this area.
 Rain fell all day, and while that normally wouldn't keep us from letterboxing, we both had projects that needed attention.
 So we spent much of the day in our hotel room and took a break from sightseeing and letterboxing.

-This morning we were ready to hit the road, and locating a placement for our Vermont letterbox was at the top of our priority list.
-Our first attempt was at the Dummerston covered bridge, built in 1872.
+By Wednesday morning we were ready to hit the road and locate a placement for our Vermont letterbox.
+Our first attempt was at the Dummerston covered bridge (pictured above), built in 1872.
 While we found the bridge fascinating, there was no safe place to hide the box without risk of its dropping down into the West River, so we pressed on.

 The park provided the perfect setting for a letterbox home—rock-strewn hills populated with towering hemlocks and hardwoods.
 Since the park is officially open only from Memorial Day to Labor Day, we found a cozy spot close to the entrance, where off-season day users can easily access it.